 Medical transportation costs for taxicabs or other public transportation modes must be verified with proof of all expenditures, such as receipts or canceled checks.
 The transportation costs to a parent accompanying a sick child to obtain medical care are also deductible.
-If a parent pays for the transportation costs of a nurse to attend a sick child ---- that too is a deductible expense.
+If a parent pays for the transportation costs of a nurse to attend a sick child --- that too is a deductible expense.
 If a child who attends a special school cannot travel alone, the cost of someone to accompany the child to the special school is deductible.
-A further deduction is available for persons with physical disabilities who utilize taxicabs to and from work where a physician as part of a therapy program recommended the employment.
+A further deduction is available for persons with physical disabilities who utilize taxicabs to and from work where a physician, as part of a therapy program, recommended the employment.

-The costs of transportation for all of the above by private car are a deductible "medical expense" and include (IR-2017-204 dated 12/14/2017; §1016 - 2018 U.S. Master Tax Guide):
+The costs of transportation for all of the above by private car are considered a deductible "medical expense" and includes [IR Notice 2021-251; §1016 - 2024 U.S. Master Tax Guide]:

-- 1. The mileage rate for 2017 it is set at 17φ (18¢ for 2018);
+- 1. The medical transportation mileage rate for 2023 is 22φ (21¢ for 2024); [IR-2023-239]

 - 2. Parking fees; and

 - 3. Tolls.